RabbitStewDio/Steropes.UI/docs/concepts.md

 visible and must be directly or indirectly attached to the root panel.

-An Widget can control whether it wants to receive the keyboard focus or how the focus should be passed on to the next component.
+A widget can control whether it wants to receive the keyboard focus (see ``IWidget#Focusable`` property) or how the focus should be passed on to the next component.

 Events are sent to the most specific Widget in the tree.
 When an event is not handled by the widget, the event will be passed on to the parent widget until either the event is marked as processed or there is no parent left.

+If a keyboard key has been pressed for a longer time (default: 500ms), the system will generate RepeatKey events.
+These repeat events follow the same semantics as the keyPressed event and allow you to easily handle automated actions based on the current key.

+## KeyPressed Keycodes and KeyTyped Events

+KeyPressed and KeyReleased events are directly generated from the ``Microsoft.Xna.Framework.Input.Keys`` state.
+These events are generated during the ``Update()`` phase.
+However The KeyTyped event is sourced via MonoGame's extension to GameWindow ( ``Microsoft.Xna.Framework.GameWindow.TextInput`` event).
+This is normally routed to the native text input events and thus generates input that has been localized.

+Key events indicate the key pressed as Keyboard scan-code.
+Scancodes are technical identifiers of the raw keys pressed on a keyboard and rouchly match the US keyboard layout.
+This is pretty useless for international games, therefore Steropes-UI has an interface to localise these events.
+Localisation uses native functions of the underlying operation system to work, both to determine the current keyboard layout and then to translate the raw input into localised inputs.

+The ``Steropes.UI.Windows`` library contains a KeyLocaliser that uses the Win32 API to perform that translation for games running in Windows.

 Event pre-processing is defined in the ``ScreenEventHandling`` class.